 But yesterday Graham Jones, chairman of city centre traders’ group Rox, said the street was now the prime location for restaurants and had lost its former reputation.

-He added: “In the past, some people aged over 40 were put off from coming into George Street, because they feared being confronted by groups of youngsters overdoing the drink, but that’s no longer the case.
+He added: “In the past, some people aged over 40 were put off from coming into George Street, because they feared being confronted by groups of youngsters overdoing the drink, but that’s no longer

 “The clubs are in Hythe Bridge Street and Park End Street and George Street must be the Oxford location with the most restaurants.